 Swallow's Nest, Yalta © pixie_bebe

-*Ukraine is currently experiencing political turmoil after the overthrow of the government in early 2014.
-The country is torn between support for the EU and loyalty to Russia.
-Crimea is now under the control of the Russian Federation, after Russian forces occupied the territory post-revolution, and much of the eastern Ukraine is struggling with unrest and violence caused by Russian separatists, while the interim government tries to restore calm.
+*Since the overthrow of the government in early 2014, Ukraine has been torn between support for the EU and loyalty to Russia.
+Crimea is under the control of the Russian Federation, and much of the eastern Ukraine is struggling with massive unrest and violence as pro-Russian separatists battle government forces.
 Travellers are advised to avoid Crimea and the eastern Ukraine.

 One of the largest countries in Eastern Europe, the Ukraine is situated on the Black Sea, surrounded by Russia, Belarus, Poland, Slovakia, Hungary, Romania and Moldova.
 It is a popular holiday destination for tourists from surrounding countries, and is becoming increasingly attractive to citizens of Western Europe and North America.